dudenzz/bow_classifier/README.md

      -it is advised to tinker with the parameters in the convert.py code or come up with new ones and define them in the clean function in the wordmap.py file

-5. Saving the wordmap to the file (it can be used later)
+5. Saving the wordmap to the file (created wordmap can be used later)

+CREATING DOCUMENT VECTORS AND TRAIN/TEST DATA

 6. Creating document vectors for each vector